janclemenslab/etho/docs/cli.md

 # Command-Line Interface

 The installed console command is `etho`.
-It exposes four subcommands:
+The public interface exposes four subcommands.
+Examples on this page assume a Windows rig and PowerShell.

 ```text
 usage: etho [-h] {version,init,run,gui} ...